smorad/um_cisc_7026/lecture_09_autoencoders.typ

 Homework 3 fully graded #pause
 - Mean score 97% #pause

-Last assignment is RNN!
+Last assignment is RNN! #pause
+- Assignment is longer than others, start soon!

 ==
 Please find groups for final project! #pause

 Project plan must contain 2 projects #pause
-- I will check projects to make sure they are possible #pause
+- I will check projects to make sure they are ok #pause
-- If project 1 too hard, can do project 2 instead #pause
+- If project 1 too hard, do project 2 instead #pause

-Things that will make you lose many points #pause
+Things that will make you lose points #pause
 - Heavy use of LLM/CoPilot #pause
 - Copy dataset and model from Kaggle/GitHub/etc

 ==
 The final project has two purposes: #pause
 1. Show that you understand the course material enough to apply it #pause
-2. Give you freedom to work on something you like #pause
+2. Let you work on something you like #pause
   - No supervisor telling you what to work on #pause

 Code everything yourself and invest sufficient time and effort #pause